 This is not to say the Eastern players didn't have their own faults.
 In general, the mass appeal of DDR and the contained step charts was not one that includes extremely long or fast patterns of steps (with some exceptions).
 Such songs were never often picked except at lower difficulties.
-Also, on a more social level, there were a number of less-than-expert players that were easily intimidated by players of higher skill.
-It was not completely uncommon for one of them to see someone playing at a higher level of skill and become intimidated enough to leave the arcade, only to come back later in the hopes that one(s) playing had since returned home.
+Also, on a more social level, there were a number of less-than-expert that were players easily intimidated by players of higher skill.
+It was not completely uncommon for one of them to see someone playing at a higher level of skill and become intimidated enough to leave the arcade, only to come back later in hopes that the one(s) playing had since returned home.